License # 10401343514

 Michael Stone is an executive director in Colliers International’s New York Retail group.
 He focuses on tenant and owner representation in Manhattan, the outer boroughs and the Tri-State suburban markets, though he has completed strategic assignments in locations across the country.
 He joined Colliers in 2017 as a critical asset in the firm’s expansion of its regional retail platform.

-Thomas Citron serves as an Executive Managing Director at the New York headquarters of Colliers International, where he services the real estate needs of retail tenants and landlords on a local and national basis.
+Thomas Citron serves as an Executive Vice President at the New York headquarters of Colliers International, where he services the real estate needs of retail tenants and landlords on a local and national basis.
 Tom has handled major retail store expansions throughout New York City and other major markets throughout the United States.

 Zach Nathan is a Director in Colliers International’s New York Retail Group.
 He markets available retail space for both owners and developers and represents local, regional, and international brands searching for flagship and strategically positioned retail locations in New York City.
 He joined Colliers in August 2017.